aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/samples/rain/README.md

 ### module.yaml

-This is a rain, module, which is a snippet of CloudFormation that inherits from `AWS::Lambda::Function` to simplify the code in `compliance.yaml`.
+This is a rain module, which is a snippet of CloudFormation that inherits from `AWS::Lambda::Function` to simplify the code in `compliance.yaml`.

 ### type-config.json